7ian0108/COMP9993/README.md

 # COMP9993 - GraphVAE + Diffusion for Combinatorial Optimization

-> Graph generative modelling for molecules (QM9/ZINC) and TSP using GraphVAE and diffusion models.
+> Graph generative modelling for molecules (QM9, ZINC) and TSP using GraphVAE and diffusion models.

 ---